sumeetweb/LokalKoins-API/README.md

 # LokalKoins
-An API to find price of cryptocurrency in different national currencies like INR
+An API to find price of cryptocurrency in different national currencies like INR.
+A combination of Binance.com API and exchangeratesapi.io API.